wfailla/un-orchestrator/orchestrator/README-security.md

-# Orchestrator Security Module
+# UN Security Module

 ## Overview

-Security Manager is the component that implements the security features available in the Universal Node orchestrator.
+Security Manager is the component that implements the security features available in the Universal Node.
 Currently, this module exposes the following features:
 - User authentication
 - User authorization (i.e. permissions)